MananUpadhyay/OkCupid-Matching-Implementation/ReadMe.txt

 -----------------------

 The Java JSON library json.org is required as a dependency in compiling and execution.
-The library is available at www.json.org (Included in the zip)
+The library is available at www.json.org

 javac -classpath json.jar:.
 OkCupid.java